except the two pictures at the bottom, the pictures (2014)

 Future of the site

-The garden further down the street however will be inherited by a distant family member. and in recent years this site hasn't been maintained very well.
+The garden further down the street however was inherited by a distant family member and in recent years this site hasn't been maintained very well.

 Francisco Subirá i Bertran passed away in 2011.

 The pictures above and below, made in October 2021 by Tiramisu Bootfighter, who traveled through Spain in the context of his project La Valise, Galerie Ambulante, show that especially the part of the site down the street is deteriorating.